 I had plans.
 Big plans.
-I mean, plans that would have rocked your socks off.
+I mean, plans that would rock your socks off.
 Of course, these plans can never come to fruition if I don’t do certain things… like buy the main ingredients to the recipes I want to make.
 I will not even mention what my original plans were so as to not have you yell and throw things at me.
-Instead, I opted to distract you with these ultra-decadent Bailey’s Irish Cream Hot Fudge and hope you will forget.
+Instead, I opt to distract you with this ultra-decadent Bailey’s Irish Cream Hot Fudge and hope you will forget.

 I’ve been wanting to make Bailey’s Irish Cream hot fudge for ages now.
 I do not know what’s taken me to long.
 I’ve made just about every other kind of hot fudge out there.
 Amaretto, praline, red wine and more, but never Bailey’s.

 This is an incredibly easy recipe to make.
 Everything gets tossed in one pot and simmers.
 How long you simmer the fudge for actually depends on you and the situation.
 If you think any children may find their way around the fudge, definitely let the fudge simmer for at least 3 – 4 minutes to make sure the alcohol cooks away.
 If you don’t mind a bit of a zing with your fudge, heat up everything and allow it to simmer before slowly adding the Bailey’s.
 Once the Bailey’s is in, simmer for about 30 seconds longer.